ddonadio-claranet/api-benchmark/README.md

 - REST API with protocol buffer
 - REST API with gzip compression

+The data used is  the NASA meteorite landings data set of 1000 data points found at https://data.nasa.gov/resource/y77d-th95.json.

 ## How to run
 In three different terminals, run the following commands:
 ```bash